- Total units 48 Units

 Advice for first year students:

-As an exception, courses listed in this minor but not listed in the Science course list will contribute towards the 96 unit Science requirement for students completing the minor.
+As an exception, courses listed in this major but not listed in the Science course list will contribute towards the 96 unit Science requirement for students completing the major.

 This major requires the completion of 48 units, which must consist of: